devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 * Trivy
 {% endhint %}

 To perform the security scan after the container image is built, enable the **Scan for vulnerabilities** toggle in the build stage.
+Refer [Security features](../../../user-guide/security-features.md) to know more.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/creating-application/workflow-ci-pipeline/scan-for-vulnerabilities-v2.jpg)

 ##### Custom Image Tag Pattern

-This feature helps you append custom tags (e.g., `v1.0.0`) to readily distinguish container images within your repository.
+This feature helps you apply custom tags (e.g., `v1.0.0`) to readily distinguish container images within your repository.

 1. Enable the toggle button as shown below.